hplogsdon/hplogsdon/_posts/2009-03-18-freebsd-os-x-dualboot.markdown

 5 ) Reboot your machine a couple times and make sure you didn't fuck up.

 6 ) Pop in the FreeBSD disk.
 I used 7.1-RELEASE.
 Install FreeBSD the way you would like to.
 I'm assuming you are competent in installing it.
 No, don't ask me questions on how to install it.
-If you have questions though, feel free to find the answers here, in the <a href="http://www.freebsd.org/doc/en/books/handbook/">FreeBSD Handbook</a>.
+If you have questions though, feel free to find the answers here, in the [FreeBSD Handbook](http://www.freebsd.org/doc/en/books/handbook/).
 It has helped me tremendously in the years I have been using FreeBSD.

 7 ) Repeat step 5.
 Twice.
 I'm a big fan of not reading directions until something fucks up.
 I learn better by poking and prodding, than reading something.
 Unless I know its going to destroy everything, or has the chance to, I take a wild stab at it and see if it works.
 So repeat step 5 again.